qgis/QGIS-Documentation/docs/user_manual/working_with_raster/raster_analysis.rst

 All rasters will be saved in another files.

-First, open the tools from :menuselection:`Raster --> Align Raster...` and click on the |signPlus| :sup:`Add new raster` button to choose one existing raster in QGIS.
+First, open the tools from :menuselection:`Raster --> Align Raster...` and click on the |symbologyAdd| :sup:`Add new raster` button to choose one existing raster in QGIS.
 Select an output file to save the raster after the alignment, the resampling method and if the tools need to :guilabel:`Rescale values according to the cell size`.
 The resampling method can be (see :numref:`figure_raster_align_edit`):